spica-engine/spica/docs/content/guide/function.md

 ### Schedule

 Schedule trigger invokes your function in a specific time and specific timezone.
 Fundamentally, schedule trigger is a [CRON](https://en.wikipedia.org/wiki/Cron) based trigger that invokes your function in a specific interval based on your CRON expression.
-Also, when your function invoked, the first parameter of your function will contain a function which basically stops the scheduler in case you don't want your function to be invoked in next tick.
+Also, when your function invoked, the first parameter of your function will contain a function which basically stops the scheduler in case you don't want your function to be invoked at next tick.

 To create a scheduled function you need a CRON time expression and Time-zone because scheduler, schedules your function regarless of the Time-zone of host machine.